 - Genetic factors

 Now that you understand why individuals have mixed cerebral palsy, let’s take a close look at the major differences between the 3 types of CP that may be present in an individual with mixed CP.

 Symptoms of Mixed Cerebral Palsy

 There are three primary types of cerebral palsy: spastic, dyskinetic, and ataxic.
-Individuals with mixed cerebral palsy demonstrate conditions associated with at least 2 of them.
+Individuals with mixed cerebral palsy demonstrate characteristics associated with at least 2 types.
 The most prevalent combination is spastic-dyskinetic.

 Below, we’ll discuss the defining characteristics of each type of cerebral palsy.

 Spastic cerebral palsy is the most common type of cerebral palsy, making up about 80% of all cases.
 It’s caused by damage to the motor cortex, the part of the brain responsible for controlling and planning voluntary movements.
 Depending on the severity of the damage to the motor cortex, spastic cerebral palsy can affect one limb, one side of the body, primarily the legs, or the whole body (potentially including the face).